 Operating loss for 2014 amounted to P135 million from P125 million operating profit in 2013.
-The decline was attributable to the losses of the distribution and real estate segments.
+The decline was attributable to the losses of the digital mobile devices and property and building services segments.

 Other income (charges) amounted to P75 million loss in 2014 against P64 million gain in 2013 mainly from the following: